The Monroe News-Star

 suffering into the great Beyond.

-In all this period of anxious waiting for signs of a restoration that
+In all this period of anxious waiting for signs of a restoration

-never came, there has been deepest concern shown by the whole community,
+never came, there has been deepest concern shown by the whole

 and every attention has been given.
 For the bereaved husband especially

-fullest sympathy has been felt and expressed-all evidencing the great
+fullest sympathy has been felt and expressed-all evidencing the

 love felt for him and for his life's companion so sorely stricken.